LaunchGemini/Advanced-Segmentation-and-MRF/readme.txt

 Welcome to the OpenCV-based project, originally articulated by LaunchGemini.
 It comprises the generation of segmentation using depth maps and image denoising utilizing Markov Random Field (MRF) following the Fusion4D methodology.
-Get further informat
+Get further information